codex-team/editor.js/docs/tools.md

 ### Sanitize

-CodeX Editor provides [API](https://github.com/codex-team/codex.editor/blob/master/docs/sanitizer.md) to clean taint strings at the save method or pass ```sanitizer``` config to do it automatically.
+CodeX Editor provides [API](https://github.com/codex-team/codex.editor/blob/master/docs/sanitizer.md) to clean taint strings.
+Use it manually at the `save()` method or or pass `sanitizer` config to do it automatically.

 #### Manual sanitize